usnistgov/ChebTools/README.md

 * 1.3: Added ``is_monotonic`` function to ascertain whether the nodes are monotonically increasing or decreasing
 * 1.4: Added dyadic splitting into intervals (C++ only for now)
 * 1.5: Added FFT-based function for getting expansion coefficient values from nodal values
+* 1.7: Added ``ChebyshevCollection`` container class for fast evaluation of collection of expansions (generated from dyadic splitting maybe?)

 ## License